python/cpython/Doc/library/exceptions.rst

    Raised when an operation runs out of memory but the situation may still be rescued (by deleting some objects).
 The associated value is a string indicating what kind of (internal) operation ran out of memory.
-Note that because of the underlying memory management architecture (C's :cfunc:`malloc` function), the interpreter may not always be able to completely recover from this situation; it nevertheless raises an exception so that a stack traceback can be printed, in case a run-away program was the cause.
+Note that because of the underlying memory management architecture (C's :c:func:`malloc` function), the interpreter may not always be able to completely recover from this situation; it nevertheless raises an exception so that a stack traceback can be printed, in case a run-away program was the cause.